-- Once written consent is obtained, we require at least three working days' notice prior to the commencement of any work or excavation over or near our pipeline ROW so that we may fieldlocate our pipelines.
-No excavation, crossing, backfilling or construction operations shall be performed without the presence of a company representative who is authorized to stop any work that is being performed in an unsafe manner. - No building, structure or obstruction should be erected within the pipeline ROW.
-If you have questions related to pipeline ROW width, just ask and we'll be happy to share that information with vou. - A company representative must give written approval for heavy equipment to cross pipelines at any location. - Excavation within the pipeline ROW be performed in accordance with companyapproved procedures. - In addition to complying with the above requirements, you must follow all state and/or local laws and regulations including applicable One-Call requirements.
+- 1 Once written consent is obtained, we require at least three working days' notice prior to the commencement of any work or excavation over or near our pipeline ROW so that we may field-locate our pipelines.
+Contractors may not perform any excavation, crossing, backfilling or construction operations without the presence of a company representative who is authorized to stop any work that is being performed in an unsafe manner. - No building, structure or obstruction should be erected within the pipeline ROW.
+If you have questions related to pipeline ROW width, just ask and we'll be happy to share that information with you. - A company representative must give written approval for heavy equipment to cross pipelines at any location. - 4 Excavation within the pipeline ROW be performed in accordance with company-approved procedures. - 5 In addition to complying with the above requirements, you must follow all state and/or local laws and regulations including applicable One-Call requirements.
 To see your One-Call requirements, visit clickbeforeyoudig.com or dial 811.